- Benefit in kind (BiK) – any benefit an employee receives that isn’t included in their salary.

 Company car tax 2019: guide for employers

-Updated for 2019/2020 tax year.
-The ultimate guide to company car tax for employers, covering everything from calculating company car tax to paying it on time.
+Answering your questions on company car tax.
+Everything from calculating company car tax to paying it on time.

 You’ll have to pay tax on your company car if you meet one of these criteria: